 Labour to promise law to ensure international aid tackles climate crisis

-Exclusive: Legislation to prioritise ‘greatest threat to humanity’ as Labour restores 0.7% aid commitment
+Exclusive: Legislation to prioritise ‘greatest threat to humanity’ as Labour restores 0.7 per cent aid commitment

 A Labour government would pass a law to require the UK’s overseas aid spending to prioritise action to tackle the climate crisis, The Independent can reveal.